 A key consideration when planning a tropical garden is that the climate here in Perth is very dry.
 To create your lush tropical garden, you will need to have a proper irrigation system to enable your tropical plants to thrive.
 They need much more water than our native plants, and won’t handle drought conditions without help, so adding a carefully designed reticulation system is crucial.

 Preparing your soil is the other key element to a successful tropical garden.
 Here in Perth, we have very sandy soils and sand is not necessarily the best growing medium for most tropical plants.
 To give them the best chance of first establishing when planted, then thriving for years to come, you will have to carefully improve your soil before planting.
-This is best to speak to an expert about so they can check the levels of nutrients in your soil and apply the right amounts and balance of improvers for the plants you want.
+This is best to speak to an expert about so they can check the nutrient levels in your soil and apply the right amounts and balance of improvers for the plants you want.

 Best tropical garden plants for Perth gardens.